fukamachi/integral/README.markdown

 # Integral

-Integral is a object relational mapper for Common Lisp based on [CL-DBL](https://github.com/fukamachi/cl-dbi) and [SxQL](https://github.com/fukamachi/sxql).
+Integral is an object relational mapper for Common Lisp based on [CL-DBL](https://github.com/fukamachi/cl-dbi) and [SxQL](https://github.com/fukamachi/sxql).

 <span style="color:red">Warning</span>: This software is still ALPHA quality.
 The APIs will be likely to change.